 There is no National Insurance contributions requirement for these nonmeans tested benefits.

-The main non-contributory benefits are:-
+The main non-contributory benefits are:- the day or the night-time.
+The higher rate is for needs during both the day and the night-time.

 Attendance Allowance